-Already established.
-For eg: Dust collector, noise recorder in addition to other relevant ones is initially established.
-For eg. Bust confector, noise recorder in addition to other relevant ones in important measures to establish a crushing unit. ☐ Section -20 deals the standards for emission of air pollutants. ☐ Section -31A deals with the closure of industry and disconnecting the electricity. \square Section - 37 deals with the penalties for violation of rules The Air Act has made provisions for appeals.
-An appellate authority consisting of a single perso or three persons usually appointed by the Head of the State/the Governor to hear appeals as filed by any aggrieved party (industry).
+☐ Section -19 deals with the declaration of measures in case of industries to be established Already established.
+For eg: Dust collector, noise recorder in addition to other relevant ones is important measures to establish a crushing unit. ☐ Section -20 deals the standards for emission of air pollutants. ☐ Section -31A deals with the closure of industry and disconnecting the electricity. $\square$ Section - 37 deals with the penalties for violation of rules The Air Act has made provisions for appeals.
+An appellate authority consisting of a single person

+The Air Act has made provisions for appeals.
+An appellate authority consisting of a single person or three persons usually appointed by the Head of the State/the Governor to hear appeals as filed by any aggrieved party (industry).